PrAnaViz/PrAna/README.md

 `PrAnaViz` facilitates users to explore different spatiotemporal and long-term prescription trends for wider use.

+## Installation

+`PrAna` itself can be installed as any other R package, however, since it is dependent on several other software tools some extra steps are required for the installation.
+Please see the [installation section in the handbook][handbook-inst] for more information.

 ## Getting started

 For a very quick start: